 If you are really going to co-operate with Nature’s plan for the development of intelligence, you take your signals from the child.
 Not from some book, not from some expert, .....you take your signals from the child.
 (Joseph Chilton Pearce cited in Brownlee, P. 2007) Taking our signals from our children: The importance of attunement.… Continue reading Respectful partnership: A buzz for you both

-Help your child develop their reading, writing, and Mathematics skills: Don’t leave it up to the teachers.
+Help your child develop their reading, writing, and mathematics skills: Don’t leave it all up to the teachers.

 Is your child reluctant to go to school?
 Not bringing homework home?
 Refusing to read and write?
-Disliking Mathematics?
-Check out more signs of a child who may be failing to do well at school Recent research found parental involvement in children learning to read, write, and do Mathematics to be a key factor in… Continue reading Help your child develop their reading, writing, and Mathematics skills: Don’t leave it up to the teachers.
+Disliking mathematics?
+Parental involvement in children learning to read, write, and do mathematics is a key factor in them doing well at school.
+Parental involvement shapes the child's identity as a learner, and sets higher expectations for the… Continue reading Help your child develop their reading, writing, and mathematics skills: Don’t leave it all up to the teachers.